h3xar0n/lo-fi-proto/README.md

 User should be able to...

-[x] display their songs
+[x]- display their songs

-[] sort by album name, song title, and other useful attributes
+[]- sort by album name, song title, and other useful attributes

-[] search by song title (bonus points for other search criteria)
+[]- search by song title (bonus points for other search criteria)

 What else would you like to see in a music library manager?